 The most effective mode of journaling is to recollect and capture what you achieved over the course of your day.

 Hang ‘em up to admire!

 I’d like to recap some of the key points we’ve covered here today:

 - Humans are creatures of habit, and therefore hardwired to resist change.

 - To defeat our human nature and achieve our goals, we need to replace harmful habits with good ones.

-	- The changes you wish to make to your behavior should be simple and attainable.
+- The changes you wish to make to your behavior should be specific, measurable, and time-based.

 - Tracking your progress through a journal will help you stay motivated.

 We all have dreams and aspirations, and making them a reality is just a matter of plotting a specific course and using every available resource to stay on it.